superduper-io/superduper/docs/blog/2023-10-04-walkthrough-rag-app-atlas.md

 This process can be tedious and complex, involving several pieces of infrastructure, especially if developers would like to use other models than those hosted behind OpenAI's API.

+What if we told you that with SuperDuperDB together with MongoDB Atlas, these challenges are a thing of the past, and can be done more simply than with any other solution available?

+Let's dive straight into the solution:

 **Connect to MongoDB Atlas with SuperDuperDB**